The Swimming Hole: Interpretation

 Eakins' work influenced the subsequent generation of American realists, particularly the artists of the Ashcan School.
 George Bellows' (1882–1925) Forty-two Kids, painted in 1907, bears obvious similarity to The Swimming Hole, although Bellows' painting has been interpreted as a parody of the Eakins, and the many naked children of the title are playing in the urban Hudson River of New York City rather than in a rural setting.
 In a sentiment that reflected Eakins' philosophy, Bellows later explained his motivation for painting Forty-two Kids: "Prizefighters and swimmers are the only types whose muscular action can be painted in the nude legitimately."

 Eakins' widow's retitling of the picture after his death reinforced the popular association with the nostalgic sentiment of Riley's poem.
-More recently, the painting's subject has been compared to the poem "Song of Myself" by Walt Whitman (1819–92), particularly the section "Twenty-Eight Young Men Bathe by the Shore", given the shared interest in the imagery of men bathing in the nude.
+More recently, the painting's subject has been compared to the poem "Song of Myself" by Walt Whitman (1819–92), particularly section 11, "Twenty-eight young men bathe by the shore", given the shared interest in the imagery of men bathing in the nude.
 Whitman may have provided inspiration: the celebration of nudity, which in Whitman's case was an open expression of his homosexuality, informs the art of both men.
 In 1895, one of Eakins' male students reminisced about "us Whitman fellows", which has been interpreted as a reference to homosexuality.
 "But for their marital status, however, virtually nothing concrete is known of the private realms or sexual propensities of any of the men depicted (in The Swimming Hole), with the exception of Eakins."

 Although the painting has been viewed as a platonic vision of the male nude seen unselfconsciously in a natural setting, by the 1970s some American writers were beginning to see Eakins' work, and specifically The Swimming Hole, as having homoerotic implications.
 Critics have paid particular attention to the compositional prominence of the standing figure's buttocks, which has been interpreted as suggestive of "homoerotic interests".
 According to Jonathan Weinberg, The Swimming Hole marked the beginning of homoerotic imagery in American art.
 Eakins left a record simultaneously provocative and ambiguous on matters of sex.
 On the basis of the same visual evidence, that of the photographs, oil sketches, and the finished painting of swimmers, art historians have drawn markedly varying conclusions as to the artist's intent.